 Most productions of the opera Carmen tend to emphasize the differences between Don José and Carmen, since he comes from Navarra, in northern Spain, and is by nature more ponderous and less spontaneous than Carmen and the others in the south.
-In Barrie Kosky’s Frankfurt production, for example, Don José is the only one who doesn’t dance, and he is mostly in the shadows while the others are brightly lit up.
+In Barrie Kosky’s Frankfurt production, for example, Don José is the only one who doesn’t dance (aside from Michaëla, who only dances when she is forced to), and he is mostly in the shadows while the others are brightly lit up.

 In the Coburg production there is more emphasis on the similarities between the two characters.
 Both Carmen and Don José carry knives, for instance, and are quick to use them even in trivial disputes.
 (This is clear from the libretto, actually, but most productions don’t stress it.)
 In Coburg, Carmen even does an erotic dance with her knife, in which she pretends to be slitting her wrists and the entire length of her arms.
 If she had really done that she would have bled to death before even finishing the dance.